Franco T.,

 - Financial or critical decisions where accuracy is crucial

-The Pragmatic Approach
+The Pragmatic Path

-If you want to seriously tackle AI:
+If you want to approach AI seriously:

 1. Start with the problem, not the technology

-Only when you know that, do you ask: Can AI help here?
+Only when you know that do you ask: Can AI help here?

-2. Honestly assess your readiness
+2. Assess your readiness honestly

 Do you have the data?
 Is it clean?
 Do you have someone who can drive this?
 Is the business behind it?

-If the answer to several of these questions is "No" - then start there, not with the AI project.
+If the answer to several of these questions is "No"—then start there, not with the AI project.

 3. Start small

-4. Define success upfront
+4. Define success beforehand

 5. Take governance seriously